Salem’s Lot (1979)

 I remember being sort of nervous, but proud to be brave enough to be watching a vampire movie.
 Even then I already had an idea of who Stephen King was.
 So we all huddled around the living room, in the dark, and pretended to be adults.

-About an hour in, a vampire kid floats to the bedroom window of his brother and asks to be let in, rasping at the glass with his cold fingers.
+About an hour in, a vampire kid floated to the bedroom window of his brother and asked to be let in, rasping at the glass with his cold fingers.

 We were scared shitless.

 It turned out that was nothing.
-A short while later, a man locked up in the town jail is awoken by a strange sound.
-An eerie mist starts to spread (it’s unclear why vampires need this cinematic resource to make an appearance, but hey, it’s pretty effective).
-And the horrible, decayed, purplish-skin-with-yellow-eyes face of Barlow, the lead vampire, pops up from out of nowhere.
+A short while later, a man sleeping in the town jail awakes to a strange sound.
+An eerie mist appears (it’s unclear why vampires need this cinematic resource to make an appearance, but hey, it’s pretty effective).
+And the horrible, decayed, purple and yellow face of Barlow, the lead vampire, pops up from out of nowhere.

 “Scared shitless” immediately stopped applying.
 Pee-in-your-pants, scream-at-the-top-of-your-lungs, run-out-of-the-room-terrified is probably a much better description.
 And it’s very possible that at that very exact moment, I became a horror fan.

 On the other hand, there’s the obvious affection for those awesomely scary moments – and they are still scary.
 The low-key effects and prosthetics remain effective, and for my money, no CGI comes close to on-camera handiwork.
-Director Tobe Hooper (The Texas Chainsaw Massacre, 1974) keeps the tension nicely wound where it counts, and I’m sure he succeeded in giving nightmares to a bunch of people – including me – for years to come.
+Director Tobe Hooper (1974’s The Texas Chainsaw Massacre) keeps the tension nicely wound where it counts, and I’m sure he succeeded in giving nightmares to a bunch of people – including me – for years to come.
 (He would do it again a couple of years later in 1982’s Poltergeist, but more on that particular trauma later.
 Damn you, Hooper!).

 Having revisited the original, I was surprised to find out there was another made-for-TV adaptation, this one from 2004.
 I was actually excited to see it.
 Rob Lowe played the writer, Rutger Hauer was on hand as Barlow, and the special effects could only have gotten better in the twenty-five years that had elapsed… or so I thought.